7 self-improvement Lessons no one ever taught you

 Peter K. Gerlach, MSW

-This page links to informational popups, so please turn off your browser's popup blocker or accept popups from this non-profit Website.
-If your browser doesn't support Javascript, the popups may not display.
+Clicking underlined links below will open a new window.
+Other links will open an informational popup, so please turn off your browser's popup blocker or allow popups from this nonprofit, ad-free Web site.
+If your playback device doesn't support Javascript, the popups may not display.
+Follow underlined links after finishing this article to avoid getting lost.

-I was an engineer (BSME from Stanford), trainer, and manager for GT&E and IBM for 17 years.
-In 1979, I began my second career by earning a Master's degree in social work (MSW) from George Williams college near Chicago.
+I was an engineer (BSME from Stanford U.), trainer, and manager for GT&E and IBM for 17 years.
+In 1979, I began my second career by earning a Master's degree in social work (MSW) from George Williams college near Chicago in 1981.
 That led to being a professional family-systems researcher, educator, and therapist in private practice.
 I began by specializing in work with couples, divorcing families, and stepfamilies, partly motivated by own divorce and experience as a stepfather and stepson.

 My engineering training and experience has unexpectedly been of great benefit in my therapy with people and families.
 It taught me how to analyze complex human problems and break them into manageable projects.
 Since 1979, I've only met two other therapists with this unusual engineering--business-clinical background.